milana-gataric/postcode/README.md

 example of how the code can be used to decode a
 ISS mouse brain dataset.

-The code's python requirements can be fulfilled by running `python3 -m pip install -r requirements.txt`.
+The code has been tested with python 3.6.12 and its requirements can be fulfilled by running `python3 -m pip install -r requirements.txt`